 Through intense work with the latest modeling and visualization software, graduates will be capable to complete complex design tasks and to develop new kinds of design methods.
 The CAD programs chosen (i.e. Rhino) are particularly appropriate for the visualization of large-scale landscape designs, they also offer the possibility for files to be exported to CNC mills.
 In addition, students will be asked to develop some solid competence in the area of 3D GIS.
 Photography and video will be developed as design tools for illustration.

 The course open to architects, designers and engineers, is intended as a part-time programme over two semesters.
 It is divided into the following steps:

 1-a site-exploration, 2- theme modules, workshops and 3- a concluding synthesis module.

-The course of studies is intended to be completed part-time over two semesters and is divided into theme modules, workshops and 1 concluding synthesis module.
-The modular structure allows a concentration on individual themes, which can be combined within the framework of an individual project as the concluding synthesis module.
+The modular structure will allow for a concentrated focus on chosen individual themes, which can be combined within the framework of an overall project leading the concluding synthesis module.